How I Groom My Goldendoodle: Hair cuts!

 Step 4: Legs

 Four legs, four sides to each leg.
 Run the clippers from top to bottom for the front, back, and both sides of the legs.
-To get the paws, I just gently lift the leg up and run the clippers down the front.
-For the paws, I finish up with scissors.
+To get the front of her paws, I just gently lift the leg up and run the clippers down the front.
+For the pads of the paws, I finish up with scissors, or you can get between the toes with a #10.
+I usually just trim her hair that’s sticking outside her toe pads.
+I do not recommend poking scissors in there because you could easily cut your dog.
+I do regularly check for mats between the toes both on the front and back, and very carefully snip them out when necessary.
+You truly have to check every nook and cranny of your dog for mats.

 Bloo hates this part and is very wiggly, so I do the best I can.
 Trying to distract her is the best method.
 I wait until someone is walking in front of the house, point them out to Bloo and she’s in guard dog mode and barking for about as long as it takes me to clip a leg.